saxenabhishek/ProGan/README.md

 ```
 > python main.py
 ```
+> the demo file is only to understand how this Package works.
+I don't recommend running the demo file in its entirety.
 ## 📦 Inside the box
 The 'progan' Package exposes three modules trainer, eva, and definitions.